riccymiccy/google_analytics_shiny_app/README.md

 ## Additional functionality that we would have liked to do if we had more time
-Customise the dashboard as per the marketing campaigns and have flexibility of adding new campaigns Plot the marketing campaigns in the line graph
+Customise the dashboard as per the marketing campaigns and have flexibility of adding new campaigns; Plot the marketing campaigns in the line graph;
-Plot the marketing campaigns in the graphs on a 90 day before and after comparison with a reactive function Dashboard is only for Scotland at the moment but other regions coverage could be added e.g. North of England
+Plot the marketing campaigns in the graphs on a 90 day before and after comparison with a reactive function; Dashboard is only for Scotland at the moment but other regions coverage could be added e.g. North of England